EeroVallistu/mariadb-phpmyadmin-install/README.md

 - Verify firewall settings: `ufw status`
 - Check bind-address in MariaDB config: `/etc/mysql/mariadb.conf.d/50-server.cnf`
 - Verify user has appropriate permissions: `SHOW GRANTS FOR 'username'@'%';`

+### Browser Warns About Insecure Certificate
+- This is normal when using self-signed certificates
+- Click "Advanced" and then "Proceed to site" (Chrome) or add a security exception (Firefox)
+- For production sites, use the Let's Encrypt option with a real domain name

 ## Security Considerations